 Ice is very special for a number of reasons, most notably this one: when ice is touched by someone, the person can be absolutely certain it is indeed ice that he or she is feeling.
 This may sound like a phenomenally unremarkable observation upon first read, but this quality of the frozen substance is quite rare amongst types of matter.
 We live in a time when an exhaustive variety of natural and synthetic materials make up our environments.
 Many things are engineered to feel like other things, many things just happen to feel like other things, and many things feel unique yet remain unidentifiable through touch alone.
 With ice, there is no mistaking that initial dry chill immediately followed by the wet depression formed from your digit’s warmth.
 After your finger settles in, explore the impossibly smooth surface as you generate more aqueous matter with each motion.
 If you are still unsure of what that is (not that you would be), give your finger a lick, and the pure untainted taste will tell you.
 Imagine a world where touch was mankind's only sense — in this place, ice is sacred.

 When it comes to the apparel kingdom, the t-shirt holds the throne.
 A t-shirt collection reveals the owner’s cultural interests, tourist ventures, color preferences, and of course, artistic taste.
-Not to mention, they are inexpensive, easy to stockpile, and everybody looks cool in one.
+Not to mention, they are affordable, easy to stockpile, and everybody looks cool in one.
 So yes, t-shirts are amazingly simple things, but one aspect of them often bugs me: graphic placement.
 You see, people have faces, and I strongly believe that our faces should be the frontside focal points of our bodies.
-T-shirts commonly sport their graphics front and center, so when worn, the graphic usurps the role of the wearer's frontside focal point from the face.
+T-shirts commonly sport their graphics in large format, front and center - so when worn, the graphic usurps the role of the wearer's frontside focal point from the face.
 Now look, I love graphics, but faces really deserve to be our frontside focal points for masking our horrifying skulls all these years.
 That being said, I can't think of a better backside focal point than a well crafted graphic, as the backs of our heads leave something to be desired from a visual stimulation standpoint.
 Simply put: face on the front, graphic on the back — balance.